stuart-knock/docs/UserGuide/UserGuide.rst

 Unzip the package and it will create a folder TVB_Distribution.
 In this folder you should find a number of scripts and an application package.

-To start |TVB|
-you should double-click on the `tvb.app` application.
+To start |TVB| in your web browser you should double-click on the `tvb.app` application.
+If you rather use the shell interface, then double-click 'tvbConsole.command'

 This will launch the TVB software as a background process and will also try to fire a browser window for you to start working with TVB.

-You can at any time run the `tvbStartClean.command` which will start tvb in a clean state, resetting your program database and deleting all folders created by |TVB|.
+You can at any time run the `tvbClean.command` which will start tvb in a clean state, resetting your program database and deleting all folders created by |TVB|.

 To make sure that no processes will remain open after you use the application,